AG-ESSER/HexTemplatesFCS/README.md

 Part 4: Customizing the plots
 -----------------------------

-The plot and plot\_tscores functions return ggplot objects and are therefore highly customizable.
+The *plot* and *plot\_tscores* functions return ggplot objects and are therefore highly customizable.
 They use geom\_sf internally to display the hexagons.
-Additional arguments passed to geom\_sf can be added in the function call.
+Additional arguments passed to geom\_sf can be added to the function call.

 Plot the empty grid filled with random values